limadelic/frankendoc/docs/Steps.md

 `
 # Pending Steps

-A pending step is declared as a field instead of a function
+Pending steps are declared as fields instead of a functions
-The document with pending steps will render yellow in the console output
+A document with pending steps will render yellow in the console output
 The field's value will be included in the output
-> Check out the [Misc](https://github.com/limadelic/contextual/blob/master/docs/src/misc.coffee) class containing a pending step
+[Misc](https://github.com/limadelic/contextual/blob/master/docs/src/misc.coffee) class contains a pending step

 ### Example
 `